matlab-deep-learning/constrained-deep-learning/documentation/AI-Verification-Convexity.md

 </figure>

-To guarantee convexity of the network, FICNNs require activation functions $g_i$ that are positive and non-decreasing.
-For example, see the positive, non-decreasing relu layer “pnd\_1” in Fig 3.
+To guarantee convexity of the network, FICNNs require activation functions $g_i$ that are convex and non-decreasing.
+For example, see the convex, non-decreasing relu layer “pnd\_1” in Fig 3.
 Another common choice of activation function is the softplus function.
-Additionally, the weights in certain parts of the network, particularly those associated with the input or the input's interaction with latent layers, are constrained to be non-negative to maintain the convexity property.
+Additionally, the weights of all fully-connected layers, except those directly connected to the input, must be constrained to be non-negative to preserve the convexity property.
-In the figure above, the weight matrices for the fully connected layers “fc\_z\_+\_2” and “fc\_y\_+\_2” are constrained to be positive (as indicated by the “\_+\_” in the layer name).
+In the figure above, the weight matrix for the fully connected layer “fc\_z\_+\_2” is constrained to be positive (as indicated by the “\_+\_” in the layer name).
 Note that in this implementation, the final activation function, $g_k$, is not applied.
 This still guarantees convexity but removes the restriction that outputs of the network must be non-negative.

 **Partially Input Convex Neural Network (PICNN)**